Baryonification: An alternative to hydrodynamical simulations for cosmological studies: From profiles to the power spectrum

 The stellar and gas mass ratio profiles of the different hydrodynamical simulations show similar trends.
 Deep inside the haloes, at one tenth of the virial radius, the stellar mass is much larger than the gas mass.
 Moving out towards the virial radius and beyond, the stellar mass fraction strongly decreases while the gas mass fraction becomes larger, approaching the cosmic gas fraction at very large scales.

 Both \bfc{} models with 8 and 2 parameters provide good fits to the gas and stellar mass fraction profiles over all halo-mass bins.
 Only at very small scales around $r\sim 0.1 r_{200}$ some deviations are visible, at least regarding the three Flamingo m9 simulations.
-Note, however, that these simulations are not well converged at scales deep inside the virial radius (see Appendix \ref{app:FLAMINGOResolution}).
+Note, however, that these simulations are not well converged especially at scales deep inside the virial radius (see Appendix \ref{app:FLAMINGOResolution}).

 As a next step, we baryonify $N$-body simulation boxes, randomly selecting \bfc{} models out of the MCMC chains (obtained from the fits to the mass ratio profiles).
-Specifically, we employ \textsc{Pkdgrav3}\footnote{\url{https://bitbucket.org/dpotter/pkdgrav3/src/master/}.} \cite{Potter_pkdgrav3_2017} to generate an $N$-body simulation with box size of $L = 256\,\mathrm{Mpc}/h$ and resolution of $512^3$ particles, before identifying halos using the Amiga Halo Finder \cite{Knollmann:2009}.
-We then measure the power spectrum of each baryonified box, calculating the ratio with respect to the DMO case.
+Specifically, we employ \textsc{Pkdgrav3}\footnote{\url{https://bitbucket.org/dpotter/pkdgrav3}.} \cite{Potter_pkdgrav3_2017} to generate an $N$-body simulation with box size of $L = 256\,\mathrm{Mpc}/h$ and resolution of $512^3$ particles.
+The halo finding is performed using AHF\footnote{AHF is based on the spherical overdsnity method iteratively removing unbound particles.
+The halo positions are obtained based on the location of the most bound particle.}, the Amiga Halo Finder \citep[AHF,][]{Knollmann:2009}.
+We measure the power spectrum of each baryonified box, calculating the ratio with respect to the DMO case.
 This baryonic power spectrum suppression is compared to the one from the hydrodynamical simulations.
 The results are shown in the right-most column of Fig.~\ref{fig:ratiofit}.
 The dark- and bright-coloured bands correspond to the 90 percent confidence-level contours of the \bfc{} predictions, while the solid black lines show the results from the hydrodynamical simulations.

 We note that the power spectra from the \bfc{} model are in good agreement with the hydrodynamical simulations over all scales.
 The starting point and absolute depth of the suppression, as well as the small-scale upturn, are generally well recovered.
 Quantitatively, the agreement is at the level of 2 percent or better for all simulations and over all $k$-values between 0.1 and 10$\;h$/Mpc.
 This is true for both the full 8-parameter and the reduced 2-parameter \bfc{} model.
 As expected, the contours of the latter are somewhat narrower, which is a direct consequence of the reduced freedom in the model parametrisation.